discordjs/guide/guide/popular-topics/errors.md

 DELETE - Used to delete a piece of data completely
 ```

-In this particular example, we can see we are trying to access a piece of data, specifically, a message.
+In this particular example, you can see you are trying to access a piece of data, specifically, a message.

 ## Common discord.js and API errors